M66B/FairEmail/docs/FAQ-en-rGB.md

 <a name="faq66"></a>
 **(66) Is FairEmail available in the Google Play Family Library?**

-The price of FairEmail is too low, lower than that of most similar apps, and there are [too many fees and taxes](#user-content-faq19), Google alone already takes 30 %, to justify making FairEmail available in the [Google Play Family Library](https://support.google.com/googleone/answer/7007852).
-Note that Google promotes the Family libray, but lets developers pay for it and doesn't contribute anything.
+The price of the few pro features is too low, lower than the price of most similar apps, and there are [too many fees and taxes](#user-content-faq19), to justify making FairEmail available in the [Google Play Family Library](https://support.google.com/googleone/answer/7007852).
+Note that Google promotes the Family libray, but lets developers pay for it.

 <br />